 Remember, canker sores appear inside the mouth.
 If you have a sore that is on the outside of the mouth, such as on your lip, it is probably a cold sore, not a canker sore.
 Cold sores are different and require different treatment.
 Cold sores usually go away by themselves as well, but there are effective over-the-counter (OTC) and prescription treatments available.

 Benzocaine and other numbing agents can be harmful in children if too much in consumed.
 Babies who are teething can be given benzocaine in smaller doses.
 Be sure that older children know not to swallow the liquid or gel.
 If you suspect a child has gotten into a bottle and may have overdosed, call poison control (1-800-222-1222).

 The final word

-Canker sores are annoying, but not dangerous.
+Canker sores are annoying, but they are not dangerous.
 You can't really do anything to make them go away faster, but you can treat the pain with numbing agents.
 The best thing to do is avoid them in the first place by avoiding triggers or using a rinse.
 If they get too bad, you can see a doctor and get prescription medication or have a treatment done.

 The information provided on this page is intended for general educational and informational use only.
 It is not specific, personalized healthcare advice for you.
 For healthcare advice regarding your particular situation, talk to members of your healthcare team.
-Contact this hubs author for more information.